IsHacker003/mtk-easy-su/PRIVACY_POLICY.md

 **Information Collection and Use**

+I strictly beleive in privacy and respect it.
 This app does not collect any information, personal or otherwise.
+All major functions work without requiring internet access.
 This app connects to GitHub to check for updates.
-You can check out their [privacy policy](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement) here.
+You can check out their privacy policy [here](https://docs.github.com/en/site-policy/privacy-policies/github-general-privacy-statement).